shulix/oozie-monitoring/README.md

 # What you need to do with the scripts

+The oozie_config.ini file contains the configuration for the Oozie server to connect to, and the AMS collector node details.

+The instrumentation.json lists the parameters that are to be picked up from the instrumentation output in Oozie.
+For now, it supports only the gauges and counters sets of metrics.

-For continous monitoring of the oozie metrics, place the script and the config file on any node in the cluster (prefereably the Ambari metrics collector host itself, and add a crontab entry (crontab –e) to schedule it run.
+For continous monitoring of the oozie metrics, edit the above config files as needed and place the script and the config file on any node in the cluster (prefereably the Ambari metrics collector host itself, and add a crontab entry (crontab –e) to schedule it run.

 Example: */5 * * * * * /opt/scripts/oozie-monitoring/oozie_metrics.py